Illinois Compiled Statutes

 to recover the

-amount of unpaid wages and penalties and the employer shall be required to pay
+amount of unpaid wages, damages, and penalties or to seek injunctive relief, and the employer shall be required to pay

 the costs.
 Any

 sums recovered by the Director on behalf of an employee under this

 (c) Employers who violate any provision of this Act or any rule

 adopted under the Act are subject to a civil penalty for each employee affected as follows:

 (1) An employer with fewer than 4 employees: first